square/leakcanary/docs/recipes.md

 ## Configuration

-LeakCanary has a default configuration that should work well for most apps.
+LeakCanary has a default configuration that works well for most apps.
 You can also customize it to your needs.
 The LeakCanary configuration is held by two singleton objects (`AppWatcher` and `LeakCanary`) and can be updated at any time.
 Most developers configure LeakCanary in their **debug** [Application](https://developer.android.com/reference/android/app/Application) class:

 ```kotlin
 class DebugExampleApplication : ExampleApplication() {